hansani1997/.NET_InternProject/README.md

 # .NET_InternProject
-Create Account Profile , HR dashboard and other dashboards usint .NET technologies
+Create Account Profile , HR dashboard and other dashboards using .NET technologies